tf-encrypted/moose/reindeer/README.md

 # Reindeer

 Collection of workers intended for testing and benchmarking purposes.
-They also illustrates our LEGO approach of putting together custom workers from various implementations of networking, storage, and choreography.
+They also illustrate our LEGO approach of putting together custom workers from various implementations of networking, storage, and choreography.

 **Warning: This code is not intended for production settings.**